-Our 19 members include some of the largest early learning and care providers in the country, from all parts of the sector, including both long-day care and preschool/kindergarten.
-ELACCA members operate more than 2,300 early learning and care services across Australia, educating and nurturing more than 220,000 children.
-Together, our members provide nearly 30% of the nation's early learning and care places.
+Our 18 members include some of the largest early learning and care providers in the country, from all parts of the sector, including both long day care and preschool/kindergarten.
+ELACCA members operate more than 2,400 early learning and care services across Australia, educating and nurturing 369,000 children.
+Together, our members provide around 25% of the nation's early learning and care places.